sapcc/1000eyes_exporter/README.md

 - `-GetBGP=true [true|false (default)]` if you want BGP test data collected
 - `-GetHTTP=true [true|false (default)]` if you want HTTP request test data collected (false is default if not set)
 - `-GetHttpMetrics=true [true|false (default)]` if you want HTTP routing test data collected (false is default if not set)

+    HINT: please be aware of the API request limit per minute .. if you have many tests and collect all details it's pretty sure that you're going to it.

 - Just for debugging purpose: `-RetrospectionPeriod` You can set the period of time it queries into the past, e.g. `-RetrospectionPeriod 12h`.
 Large values do not make much sense, because we do not get data about when they started or ended.
 Just that they existed.

 # Docker